laxmynarain/burps/README.md

 =====
 ##Food Trucks in San Francisco. __[Check it out!](http://burps.herokuapp.com)__

-#### This project marks the list of active food trucks operating in San Francisco

-#### I am a beginner at web technologies but a good coder.
-So, I just figured a way to write the easiest implementation for this project.

-This is a project written primarily in Python for data processing and HTML/CSS/JS for the front-end.
-It also uses the google maps API to render visualization for easy navigation.
+#### This project marks the list of active food trucks operating in San Francisco.
+I am a beginner at web technologies.
+I figured this was the easiest way to implementation this project.This project is written primarily in Python and HTML/CSS/JS.It also uses the google maps API to render visualization for easy navigation.

 ## Technologies